 5. repeat from step 2 above as long as lref+iLPT-RS is inside the PDSCH allocation

-Where .
+Where LPT-RS∈1,2,4.

 For the purpose of PT-RS mapping, the resource blocks allocated for PDSCH transmission are numbered from 0 to from the lowest scheduled resource block to the highest.
 The corresponding subcarriers in this set of resource blocks are numbered in increasing order starting from the lowest frequency from 0 to .
 The subcarriers to which the UE shall assume the PT-RS is mapped are given by